-Dr. Jeffrey Levine, Chairman, Psychiatry, offers comprehensive care for mental health and chemical dependency problems affecting adults, adolescents, and children.
-It accounts for more than 200,000 visits annually, and is widely recognized as a leader in the provision of community mental health services.
+BronxCare’s Department of Psychiatry, under the leadership of Dr. Ketki Shah, Chairman, Psychiatry, offers comprehensive care for mental health and chemical dependence affecting adults, adolescents, and children.
+It accounts for more than 200,000 outpatient visits annually, and is widely recognized as a leader in the provision of community mental health services.

 Collaborative Care, an evidence-based model of integrated behavioral health care, is now in place at six BronxCare primary and family medicine practices.
 It expands the scope of primary care to provide effective, team-based treatment for common conditions, such as depression and anxiety, without referral to specialty mental health care.
 It has become the gold standard for depression care and is linked to better medical outcomes for patients with diabetes, cardiovascular disease, cancer, and chronic arthritis pain.
 Collaborative Care provides patient-centered team care, is population based, and has a high degree of accountability.